Fault Code 215: Transmission Air Supply Pressure Sensor

 FMI 6 – Current Above Normal or Shorted Circuit: TASPS reference voltage out of range not between 4.75V to 5.25V for 5 seconds.

-FMI 10 - Abnormal Rate of Change: TASPS value rate of change exceeded for 1 second.
+FMI 10 - Abnormal Rate of Change: TASPS reported rate of change higher than expected in less than 1 second.

 FMI 17 – Data Valid but Below Normal (Least Severe): Transmission air pressure less than 75 psi (517 kPa) for 2 seconds with engine off and transmission shutdown in gear.